scala/scala/spec/01-lexical-syntax.md

 ### Escape Sequences

-The following escape sequences are recognized in character and string literals.
+The following character escape sequences are recognized in character and string literals.

 | charEscapeSeq | unicode  | name            | char   |
 |---------------|----------|-----------------|--------|